Home » Canning & Preserving » How To Make Sauerkraut

 Continue to mash the cabbage with the tamper, releasing more juice, until the cabbage is completely submerged under the brine.

-If you’ve mashed all you can mash and you still don’t have enough brine to cover the cabbage you’ll need to make some supplemental liquid that is consistent with the salinity of the cabbage brine: Dissolve 2 teaspoons of salt in 1/2 cup of water (12 grams of salt in 118 grams of water) and add that to the jar until the cabbage is completely submerged under the liquid.
+If you’ve mashed all you can mash and you still don’t have enough brine to cover the cabbage you’ll need to make some supplemental liquid that is consistent with the salinity of the cabbage brine: Dissolve 1 teaspoon of salt in 1 cup of water (a 2% salt water solution) and add that to the jar until the cabbage is completely submerged under the liquid.

 how to make sauerkraut recipe homemade traditional fermented cabbage easy